dc2255221/Skypey-/README.md

 // Other components, those that do not talk to Redux, should be moved over to a components directory.

 ## Reducer Composition
-// Have multiple reducers in application as opposed to one reducer to handle all of the operations of the state.
+// Have multiple reducers in application as opposed to one reducer manage the entire state updates.
 These reducers are then combined into one.
-This will increase scalability.
+This will make app more scalable.
 // Instead of having the entire object managed by one reducer, have one reducer manage the state update for a single field in the state object.
 The return value from each reducer will be solely for the field they represent.
-// User field managed by user Reducer.
-Messages field by messages Reducer.
-Typing field by typing Reducer.
-Contacts field by contacts Reducer.
-ActiveUserId field by activeUserId Reducer.
+// 5 fields, one for each field.
+We will have a user, messages, typing, contacts, and activeUserId reducer
+// To combine reducers, we need to use the helper function combineReducers from redux. combineReducers is capable of making sure the values are gotten from invoking the passed functions.
+All of the keys and values put together then will return in the state object of the app.

+## Building Empty Screen and Chat Window
+// The Main component will display the Empty component when there is no activeUserId (which is default)
+// As soon as a user is clicked, the activeUserId will be set to the user_id of the clicked contact and Main will render the ChatWindow component, that is the conversations of the clicked user.

+## Breaking the ChatWindow into smaller components
+// ChatWindow will be composed of 3 subcomponents, the Header, the Chats, and the MessageInput

+## Submitting the Form

+## Updating the Message State